lazzarocicco/shotcanvas/README.md

 shotcanvas
 ==========

 Puredata plugin.
-This plugin is designed to use a png image as background of a pd patch.
-You can also create a snapshot of your patch.
+This plugin is designed to use a PNG image as background of a pd patch.
+You can also create a PNG snapshot of your patch.

 plugin features and uses
 -----------------